ketetefid/StorijOS/README.md

 # SiaBerryOS
-A Linux Operating System for Using Siacoin on Raspberry Pi 3
+An Operating System for Using Siacoin on Raspberry Pi 3

+The OS already includes SiaBerry-WebUI.